SrdjanCoric/pedac/light_pedac.md

 =begin
 Algorithm:
      - initialize new result variable and assign empty array to it
-     - initialize substring_arr variable and assign all the substrings from a given string to it
+     - find all the substrings for a given string and assign it to substring_arr variable
-     - loop through the substring_arr array and if the word is a palindrome shovel it into result variable
+     - loop through the substring_arr array and if the word is a palindrome append it to the result array
-     - return result variable
+     - return the result array
 =end
 ```